-The Company recorded special charges of \$48.7 million on a cumulative basis through May 4, 2019 as a result of its decision to consolidate certain wafer and test facility operations acquired as part of the acquisition of Linear Technology Corporation (Linear).
-Over the next two to four years, the Company plans to close its Hillview wafer fabrication facility located in Milpitas, California and its Singapore test facility.
+The Company recorded special charges of \$51.1 million on a cumulative basis through August 3, 2019 as a result of its decision to consolidate certain wafer and test facility operations acquired as part of the acquisition of Linear Technology Corporation (Linear).
+Over the next one to three years, the Company plans to close its Hillview wafer fabrication facility located in Milpitas, California and its Singapore test facility.
 The Company intends to transfer Hillview wafer fabrication production to its other internal facilities and to external foundries.
 In addition, the Company is planning to transition testing operations currently handled in its Singapore facility to its facilities in Penang, Malaysia and the Philippines, in addition to its outsourced assembly and test partners.
 The special charges include severance and fringe benefit costs, in accordance with the Company's ongoing benefit plan or statutory requirements at foreign locations, and one-time termination benefits for 1,249 manufacturing, engineering and SMG&A employees.

-Employees included in this action must continue to be employed by the Company until their employment is terminated in order to receive the severance benefits.
+These one-time termination benefits are being recognized over the future service period required for employees to earn these benefits.
+Employees included in this action must continue to be employed by the Company until their employment is terminated by the Company in order to receive the severance benefits.